eccenca/DataspaceConnector/CONNECTING_TO_A_BROKER.md

 ## Requesting Connection Access

-Some of the IDS Brokers requires an IP unblockage or to be formaly notified before connections take place.
+Some of the IDS Brokers requires an IP unblockage or formaly notifiation before a connection take place.
 If you are unable to connect even after setting up your trusted key, this might be the reason.
 Next section compiles a list of brokers their resp. connection addresses and main mantainers.
-You can request a IP Unblockage writing to the broker's respective contact.
+You can request a IP unblockage writing to the broker's respective contact.

 # IDS Brokers